cmRingmaker/Boxy-Startpage/README.md

 	* edit tasks
 	* mark task complete
 	* add ability to track multiple types of tasks (weekly goals / daily goals)

-* style with both dark and light mode
-* save options, links, and tasks to localstorage to keep current state of page
-* add a clock

 <hr></hr>